NVGS: Neural Visibility for Occlusion Culling in 3D Gaussian Splatting: Method

 \section{Method}

 Our approach consists of three main components.
-First, we extract the visibility data from a pre-trained 3D Gaussian Splatting (3DGS) asset (\cref{method:extraction}).
-Next, the visibility data is distilled into a lightweight Multilayer Perceptron (MLP) representation, enabling efficient inference during rendering (\cref{method:baking}).
-Finally, we introduce a novel instanced rasterizer specifically designed for 3DGS, capable of rendering scenes consisting of different assets with a total number of over 100 million Gaussians efficiently by utilizing instancing and occlusion culling (\cref{method:rendering}).
+1) Visibility extraction from a pre-trained 3D Gaussian Splatting (3DGS) asset (\cref{method:extraction}).
+2) Distillation into a lightweight Multilayer Perceptron (MLP) representation, enabling efficient inference during rendering (\cref{method:baking}).
+3) A novel instanced rasterizer specifically designed for 3DGS, capable of rendering scenes consisting of different assets with over 100 million Gaussians efficiently by utilizing instancing and occlusion culling (\cref{method:rendering}).
 We detail each of these components in the following subsections.